piotrmski/w13sim/README.md

 Run `w16asm path/to/program.bin` to run the simulator until ^C is pressed, or until a JMP instruction to the current address (unconditional infinite loop) is detected.

-Flags:
+Options:

+- `-c` or `--clock` followed by a number between 1 and 1000 - maximum clock frequency in kHz.
+Default is 1.
 - `-d` or `--debug` - launches the simulator in paused state and enables the debugger.
-- `-s` or `--symbols` followed by a path to a CSV file - supplies the debugger with names and purposes of memory addresses.
+- `-s` or `--symbols` followed by a path to a CSV file - supplies the debugger with names and contents of memory addresses.

 The symbols file is optionally produced by [the assembler](https://github.com/piotrmski/w16asm).
 It has the following columns: